 From 2005-07, Roper helped Cornell University to an overall ledger of 16-14.
 He coached the running backs and tight ends during his first two seasons before switching to cornerbacks in 2007 and also served as special teams coordinator.
-Roper coached or recruited eight Ivy League Player of the Week selections during his three seasons.
+Roper coached or recruited eight Ivy League Player of the Week selections.